 If your home is located on a floodplain, for example, it may need to be rebuilt so that water drains away rather than pools around its foundation.
 The cost to implement these various floodproofing measures will likely cost more than if you were building on a dry parcel of land.

-Most major insurance companies today will estimate your home’s replacement cost on your behalf, and this amount will be either lower or higher than your market value.
+Most major insurance companies today will estimate your home’s replacement cost on your behalf.
+This amount will be either lower or higher than your market value.
 Both of these instances are common.

-But to be on the safe side, you may want to consider retrieving your own replacement cost estimate from a licensed appraiser who specializes in rebuild cost appraisals.
+But to be on the safe side, you may want to consider getting your own replacement cost estimate from a licensed appraiser who specializes in rebuild cost appraisals.
 Remember, you’re not looking for a market value appraisal — you want one that is only concerned with how much it would cost to rebuild the physical structure of your home and surrounding structures.